Reejig Blog

 Brian Hackett

 Why it matters: If L&D doesn't reinvent itself, it becomes irrelevant.
-The old model, based on static jobs and skills, won't survive.
+The old model won't survive.
 Not in a world of autonomous agents and dynamic work.

 What to do: Rebuild learning strategy from the ground up.
 Align it directly with your AI strategy.
 Align it with the tasks your people actually do.
 Not just the roles they hold.